Seddryck/Schemathief/docs/_docs/csv-parser.md

 ### Behavior of Rows with Repeated Parent-Level Fields

-In $TemplateNamePascalCase$, rows with the same values for all non-list fields are considered part of the same top-level object.
+In Schemathief, rows with the same values for all non-list fields are considered part of the same top-level object.
 List fields (`[]`) for such rows are appended to the corresponding lists.

 ```text
 Name.Fullname,Name.Acronym,Founded,Buildings[].Name,Buildings[].Type